-Rhythm and blue-eyed soul performer, Hoppie Vaughan has been igniting and expanding the live music scene in Roanoke, Virginia since 1996.
-As a full-time singer, songwriter, guitar player, bass player, and entertainer, Hoppie and his impressive group, the Ministers of Soul are the house band on Wednesday nights from 8-11 p.m. at Blue 5, an upscale live music venue and restaurant in Downtown Roanoke.
-Typically playing to a packed house, they deliver an electrifying show you don’t want to miss.
-Hoppie also performs with fellow musician Bob Casey, as Two Guys and a Guitar and as solo act, Hoppie Vaughan.
+Rhythm, blues, and soul performer, Hoppie Vaughan has been igniting and expanding the live music scene in Roanoke, Virginia since 1996.
+As a full-time singer, songwriter, guitar player, bass player, and entertainer, Hoppie and his impressive group, the Ministers of Soul are the house band on Wednesday nights at Blue 5, an upscale live music venue and restaurant in Downtown Roanoke.
+Eight years running, they still pack the house, delivering an electrifying show you don’t want to miss!
+Hoppie also performs as solo act, Hoppie Vaughan.

-Hoppie’s new album, “Patient Man” is due for release in spring, 2018.
+Hoppie’s new album, “Patient Man” released in June, 2018.
 With nine originals and only one cover, there isn’t a bad or even average track on this gem.
 What a fitting title for an exceptional music career that started early, developed gradually, and keeps hitting its stride with each new original song.
 Following a show at Blue 5, Elmer Coles of the Elmer Coles Funktet told Vaughan, "Hoppie, this is yo' time."
 Nashville song shopper, Chris Keaton, made an excellent point when he told Hoppie, “You know how to wait on it.
 You got the patience in your playing.”